Diavolos88/SPA-project/README.md

 now working:
 a uthorization,
-pages: users, profile, profile of each user, you can test(subscribe/unsubscribe and change the status/avatar, your info)
+pages: users, profile, profile of each user

+you can test(subscribe/unsubscribe and change the status/avatar, your info)